CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

    please refer to the official MDN doc :https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers

 4. GET
-   GET method is used to get the data from a requested resource.
-   Ex. - https://api.capscode.in/userDetails
+   GET method is used to get the data from a requested resource or Use GET to retrive resource/ information **only** Ex. - https://api.capscode.in/userDetails

 some important points about GET